What is a Honeypot Trap and How to Bypass It

 Let's dive right in!

-What is a Honeypot Trap?
+What Is a Honeypot Trap?

-A honeypot trap is a system established and posted side by side with production servers to attract cybercriminals by making the system look vulnerable.
-It's a security measure to understand possible vulnerabilities in a system.
-Businesses and web developers often use honey pot traps to keep a system secured from hackers, cyberattacks, cybercriminals, spammers, ransomware and bots.
+It's a security measure to understand possible vulnerabilities in a structure.
+Businesses and web developers often use honeypot traps to protect their systems from hackers, cyberattacks, cybercriminals, spammers, ransomware, and bots.

-How Honeypots works
+How Honeypots Works

 Types of Honeypot Traps